ericdahl/velocity-2015-notes/README.md

   - build -> test -> discard build
   - instead, deploy the successful build
 - used yeoman to help generate java microservices
-  - builds up a chasis with libraries to set up logstash connection etc
+  - builds up a chassis with libraries to set up logstash connection etc
   - generated code is pushed to a new repo (in atlassian stash)
   - once code hits master its not going to stop until its pushed to production
     - uses pull requests